 - Attain a baccalaureate degree as of June 1 of the year of planned matriculation from an accredited academic institution in the United States, Canada or Puerto Rico.

 - Completed at least one academic year of general or inorganic chemistry including laboratory; one academic year of organic chemistry including laboratory.
-Biochemistry may be substituted for the second semester of organic chemistry; one semester of calculus or statistics (precalculus or computer science courses are not acceptable); one academic year of general physics including laboratory (courses in anatomy are not acceptable); one academic year of biology including laboratory (botany courses are not acceptable); one academic year of writing intensive humanities, social sciences, languages or psychology courses (introductory courses in composition or literature are acceptable).
+Biochemistry may be substituted for the second semester of organic chemistry; one semester of calculus or statistics (precalculus or computer science courses are not acceptable); one academic year of general physics including laboratory (courses in anatomy are not acceptable); one academic year of biology including laboratory (botany courses are not acceptable); One academic year of English, foreign language, writing intensive humanities, social science, or psychology courses (introductory courses in composition or literature are acceptable).
+You must receive a letter grade of C or highter in these courses.

 An academic year of coursework consists of studies extending over a two-semester or three-quarter period and carries total credits of between eight and 12 quarter hours.

-- One academic year of organic chemistry including laboratory
+- One academic year of organic chemistry and one acadmic year of organic chemistry laboratory

-- Biochemistry may be substituted for the second semester of organic
+- Biochemistry may be substituted for the second semester of organic.
+Biochemistry lab not required if using Biochemistry for second semester of the prerequisite.

 - The Admissions Committee will accept general organic chemistry, introductory organic chemistry, structures and reactions and chemical structural analysis